EnshenZhu/OpenCV_Tutorial/README.md

 ### Contour Detection

-Contours are the boundary of objects. --> The line or curve that joins the continues points along the boundary of an object. *(In mathematical scopt, contours are **NOT** same to the edges.)*
+Contours are the boundary of objects. --> The line or curve that joins the continued points along the boundary of an object. *(In mathematical scopt, contours are **NOT** same to the edges.)*

 ```contours, hierarchies = cv.findContours(canny, mode=cv.RETR_LIST, method=cv.CHAIN_APPROX_NONE)```